enedil/lacinka/README.md

 3. Restart your Mac.
 4. Open keyboard settings and add "Belarusian (Latin)" on the "Input Sources" tab.

-Alternatively, you can use the `.dmg` file provided in the releases section of this repository.

 **Windows:**

 1. Clone this repository.